mackele/Projekt-Flerplattform/README.md

 #### Lukas Jönsson

 # Project Description
 Quiz game using React and TriviaAPI that let's the user play different games depending on category and difficulty of the trivia questions.
-It saves the results, categories and quiz of any quiz into local storage.
+It saves the results, categories and date into local storage.

 ## Install the dependencies